2025 Ford Escape vs 2025 Toyota RAV4

 2025 Ford Escape vs 2025 Toyota RAV4: Which SUV Fits You Best?

 Driving in Edmonton can be a mix.
-One minute it’s a smooth stretch, next it’s a bumpy winter mess.
-That’s where the 2025 Ford Escape shines.
-You’ll get a smooth ride with real comfort, even on rough roads.
-It’s quiet too.
+One minute itโs a smooth stretch, next itโs a bumpy winter mess.
+Thatโs where the 2025 Ford Escape shines.
+Youโll get a smooth ride with real comfort, even on rough roads.
+Itโs quiet too.
 Wind and road noise are kept in check, so you can chat or enjoy your music without turning the volume way up.
+The RAV4 feels firm.
+Not bad, but definitely less relaxed.
+Its ride can feel jittery, especially on uneven roads.
+The Escape just soaks it up better.

 More choices for more drivers

 With the Ford Escape, you get options.
-There’s a fuel-saving hybrid, a plug-in hybrid that gives you up to 60 km of electric range, a peppy 1.5-litre EcoBoost engine, and a powerful 2.0-litre engine with 250 hp.
+Thereโs a fuel-saving hybrid, a plug-in hybrid that gives you up to 60 km of electric range, a peppy 1.5-litre EcoBoost engine, and a powerful 2.0-litre engine with 250 hp.
 Want front-wheel or all-wheel drive?
-You’ve got both.
+Youโve got both.
 Want to tow more?
 The Escape can handle up to 3,500 lbs when properly equipped.
+The RAV4 sticks to hybrid and gas models.
+Thereโs no plug-in version unless you go for the pricier RAV4 Prime.
+And the max towing?
+Just 3,500 lbs on one Trail trim.
+Others canโt match the Escapeโs flexibility.

 Better tech inside where it matters

-Ford didn’t hold back when updating the Escape’s tech.
+Ford didnโt hold back when updating the Escapeโs tech.
 Even the base trim comes with wireless Apple CarPlay and Android Auto.
 Move up, and you can get a massive 13.2-inch touchscreen, wireless phone charging, and a sweet B&O sound system.
 The interior feels premium too, especially in the ST-Line and Platinum trims.
+Toyotaโs system works, but the screen is smaller unless you go for higher trims.
+Some features, like remote start, aren't even available unless you skip the mechanical key.
+Thatโs not so helpful in cold Edmonton mornings, is it?

 Drive smarter, not harder

 All 2025 Escape trims come packed with safety.
-You’ll find adaptive cruise control, emergency braking, blind-spot warning, and lane-keep assist.
-That’s peace of mind, whether you’re downtown or heading to Jasper.
+Youโll find adaptive cruise control, emergency braking, blind-spot warning, and lane-keep assist.
+Thatโs peace of mind, whether youโre downtown or heading to Jasper.
 Higher trims add things like evasive steering and parking sensors, which help make tight spots less stressful.
+The RAV4 does well too with Toyota Safety Sense 2.5.
+But in crash testing, the Escape holds its own with top ratings and strong scores across the board.
+Its emergency braking didnโt score as high as Toyotaโs, but its overall structure still gives you confidence.

 Space to pack up and go

 The Ford Escape gives you more room where it counts.
-There’s up to 1,852 litres of cargo space when the back seats are folded.
+Thereโs up to 1,852 litres of cargo space when the back seats are folded.
 The rear seat itself slides, so passengers or luggage can get priority depending on the day.
-You won’t be short on legroom either, front or back.
+You wonโt be short on legroom either, front or back.
+The RAV4โs cargo space isnโt bad, but the Escape edges it out.
+And if youโve ever packed up for a road trip, every litre counts.

 Stop comparing.
 Start driving.

 Come by Big West Ford in Edmonton and see the 2025 Ford Escape for yourself.
-Whether you're heading to Elk Island or just cruising Whyte Ave, it’s ready for your next drive.
-Let’s get you behind the wheel.
+Whether you're heading to Elk Island or just cruising Whyte Ave, itโs ready for your next drive.
+Letโs get you behind the wheel.